 - Is your plant getting enough light?
 Venus flytraps like full sun; growing them in a gloomy position will cause traps to turn black more frequently.

 - Are you using appropriate soil?
 Like most carnivorous plants, Venus flytraps need a nutrient-poor soil.
 Normal potting compost or anything with fertilizer will hurt your plant!
 Use peat moss mixed with lime-free horticultural sand and/or perlite.
-Readers can buy ready-made carnivorous plant compost from my shop.
+UK readers can buy ready-made carnivorous plant compost from South West Carnivorous Plants.
+In the US, California Carnivores offers an excellent ready-made soil mix.
 Alternatively, you can buy this carnivorous plant compost on Amazon worldwide.

 3. Winter dormancy

 Like many other temperate plants, Venus flytraps require a cold winter dormancy in order to survive long-term.
 As the daylight hours shorten and temperatures drop, it’s normal for some traps to go black and die as your plant enters its winter resting phase.
 In the northern hemisphere, this period typically lasts between November and February.